lekha2000/Stramark_Training/Basics C#/Assignment6Class/Assignment6/README.md

     12. User Input will be asked so please enter the asked fields.

 ## Assignment 5:
-    Create a CRUD based App for developing a student Database software where the user can add, remove and update movies of his Video library.
+    Create a CRUD based App for developing a student Database software.
+    Where the user can add, remove and update movies of his Video library.
     It should be a menu driven program that has 4 use cases for add, removing, finding and updating movie info in the application.